How to Protect Your Child from Online Predators

 How to Warn Children about The Dangers

 It’s not uncommon for parents to avoid talking about these difficult subjects with their kids.
 The first thing you can feel good about is that there are ways to have these conversations and still remain positive.
 For example, when talking about bad people, it’s important to let your children know that most people are good.
 A positive way to bring it up is to make it personal.
-You can begin talking about kids they know in school, Some of them are not very kind or they may even be bullies.
+You can begin talking about kids they know in school.
+Some of them are not very kind or they may even be bullies.

 The older your child is, the more you can tell them what these bad grown ups online are trying to do.
 The teach your kids the signs to be aware of so they can let you know when it happens.
+You can also include in the conversation about inappropriate touch even from someone close to their age.
+As they grow older kids need to be taught about consent and what that means.

 Teach Your Children the Signs of an Online Predator